Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Data used

 To trace the magnetic field orientation in the POS, we use the 353 GHz polarised channel data from the {\planck} PR3 release \citep{planck2018-i}.
-It provides the Stokes $I$, $Q$, $U$ maps and the corresponding noise covariances.
-To increase the signal-to-noise ratio, we smooth all maps from nominal angular resolution ($5\arcmin$) up to a resolution of $7 \arcmin$ using a Gaussian kernel, and according to the procedure described in \cite{planck2014-xix} where the local polarisation reference frame rotation is carefully taken into account.\\ The polarisation fraction ($p$) and polarisation angle ($\polang$) are calculated from the measured Stokes intensity $I$ and linear polarisation parameters ($Q,\,U$) as follows:
+It provides the Stokes $I$, $Q$, $U$ maps and the corresponding noise variances.
+To increase the signal-to-noise ratio ($\snr$), we smooth all maps from nominal angular resolution ($5\arcmin$) up to a resolution of $7 \arcmin$ using a Gaussian kernel.
+We follow the procedure described in \cite{planck2014-xix}, where the local polarisation reference frame rotation is carefully taken into account.

+The polarisation fraction ($p$) and polarisation angle ($\polang$) are calculated from the measured Stokes intensity $I$ and linear polarisation parameters ($Q,\,U$) as follows:

 where the two-argument function $\mathrm{atan}$ is used to account for the $\pi$-periodicity.
 The POS magnetic field angle $\bang$ is obtained via rotation of $\polang$ by $\pi/2$: